gitlabhq/gitlabhq/doc/pages/README.md

 See the [jekyll example project][pages-jekyll] to better understand how this works.

-For a list of Pages projects, see [example projects](#example-projects) to get you started.
+For a list of Pages projects, see the [example projects](#example-projects) to get you started.

 #### How to set up GitLab Pages in a repository where there's also actual code